elkoz/I3D_Feature_Extraction_resnet/README.md

 --video_w:           video width (it will be resized to this value before cropping to the bounding boxes)
 --video_h:           video height (it will be resized to this value before cropping to the bounding boxes)
 --save_metadata:     if true, min and max frame dictionaries will also be saved
+--i3d_suffix:        the suffix to add to the output files
 </pre>

 ### Run